Flan with Dulce de Leche – a family-favourite cold dessert

-EGGS: I would suggest using the freshest, organic eggs in this recipe, especially as the eggs are the main ingredient.
+Try to use the freshest, organic eggs in this recipe, especially as the eggs are the main ingredient.

-MILK & CREAM: Organic will give a superior flavour, but using normal milk and cream is fine.
+Using organic will give a superior flavour, but using normal milk and cream is fine.
 If you are lactose-intolerant, I know from experience that lactose-free milk and cream work well in this recipe.

-VANILLA: Choosing between vanilla extract, pods or just seeds is up to you and availability.
+Choosing between vanilla extract, pods or just seeds is up to you and its availability.
 If you really like the flavour of vanilla, perhaps mix it up.
 The pods can be cut in half, so don’t waste a whole vanilla pod as I know they are expensive.

-DULCE DE LECHE: If you are lucky to find a jar of Argentine Dulce de Leche, like Havanna, San Ignacio or La Serenisima, in your home country, I would buy this in a shot as every spoonful is magical.
+If you are lucky to find a jar of Argentine Dulce de Leche, like Havanna, San Ignacio or La Serenisima, in your home country, I would buy this in a shot as every spoonful is magical.
 In Europe, I have bought two very good versions by Bonne Maman labelled as “Caramel” and Chimbote, both made in France.

 Alternatively, if you are game to make your own, it’s not that complicated.
-All you need is a tin of condensed milk, a slow cooker or a pot and 12 hours!
+All you need is a tin of condensed milk, a slow cooker or a pot and 9 hours!
 It will convert from condensed milk to a rewarding and equally delicious dulce de leche for the fraction of the cost.
 Here is the link to my step-by-step recipe for homemade dulce de leche.

-How long does flan take to set?
+How long does the flan take to set?

-How to remove flan:
+How to remove the flan

-When you are ready to serve flan, simply use the same water bath tray used during cooking and fill it with hot water to about 2 cm high.
+When you are ready to serve the flan, simply use the same water bath tray used during cooking and fill it with hot water to about 2 cm high.
 Place the flan tray in the water and leave it there for 2 minutes, then run a knife around the edge of the flan, tap the base and sides.

 Flan with Dulce de Leche

-- 150g caster sugar
+- 150 g caster sugar

-- 100ml water
+- 100 ml water